 2016/17 Premier League Season

 When teams perform well in the first six games

 You would expect those who perform well within the first six games of the season and find themselves near the top of the table to be regular contenders in outright Premier League betting and remain in a similar league position over the next 32 games.

-There is, however, examples of teams outperforming expectation within the six games and then regressing to the mean (and worse) throughout the remainder of the season (or vice versa).
-Aston Villa’s drop from 6th to 17th in 2014/15 and Crystal Palace's jump from 20th to 11th last year stand out as two examples of this.
+There are, however, examples of teams outperforming expectation within the six games and then regressing to the mean (and worse) throughout the remainder of the season (or vice versa).
+Aston Villa’s drop from 6th to 17th in 2014/15 and Crystal Palace's jump from 20th to 11th in 2017/18 stand out as two examples of this.

-It is interesting to note that the winner of Premier League has been outside the top four after six games on only thee occasions since the 38 game season was introduced in 1995/96 - (Manchester United moved from 10th to 1st in 2002/03, Manchester City won the league despite being 7th after six games in 2013/14 and Chelsea moved from 8th to 1st in 2016/17).
+It is interesting to note that the winner of Premier League has been outside the top four after six games on only three occasions since the 38 game season was introduced in 1995/96 - (Manchester United moved from 10th to 1st in 2002/03, Manchester City won the league despite being 7th after six games in 2013/14 and Chelsea moved from 8th to 1st in 2016/17).

 When teams perform poorly in the first six games

 Similarly to teams who have acquired a lot of points in the first six games doing well, those who find themselves at the bottom of the table without many points after six games tend to struggle for the remainder of the season.

-While one team in the bottom three after six games is usually relegated from the Premier League at the end of the season, two of those three are also relegated on quite a regular basis - this has happened on 10 occasions in the last 24 seasons.
-All three teams who are bottom after six games have been relegated on one occasion - 2006/07).
+While one team in the bottom three after six games is usually relegated from the Premier League at the end of the season, two of those three are also relegated on quite a regular basis - this has happened on 11 occasions in the last 24 seasons.
+All three teams who are bottom after six games have been relegated once (in 2006/07).